Standards and reporting guidelines

-FMO used the issues raised by stakeholders in previous engagements as a starting point for identifying the material topics.
-Other commonly applied reporting guidelines as well as reporting by peers and other financial institutions were also considered.
-In total 28 matters were considered.
-To validate the developments and issues, an online survey was conducted among key internal and external stakeholders.
-Based on qualitative analysis and discussions of the stakeholder input with the Management Board, eleven topics were found to be the most material.
+FMO used the issues raised by stakeholders in previous engagements as a starting point for identifying the material topics, and to track change over time.
+Other commonly applied reporting guidelines such as (e.g. GRI, IFC performance Standards, and SASB) as well as reporting by peers and other financial institutions were also considered.
+In total 14 matters were identified as topics relevant to FMO’s context.

 Topics were cut down from 28 (in previous assessments) to 14, by exhaustively reviewing previous topics and clustering them around themes.
 From there a main topic was selected, and additional items were re-categorized as subtopics.
 The intention was to reduce the number of choices for the stakeholder, and to present them with a truly mutually exclusive and collectively exhaustive set of choices.
 The aim of this was to gain better understanding of stakeholder needs.
 In addition, stakeholders were asked to rank subtopics, only if they had chosen a corresponding main topic, to provide deeper insights on topics relevant to certain stakeholders.